The Price of Water (A Babushka Short Story)

 Lev, a former doctor, navigates the Kyzylkum desert while haunted by the memory of his family and a past tied to a powerful AI.

-Lev was no longer a doctor.
-He was an exile, a scavenger who had barely made it out of the Kyzylkum Desert with his life.
-The ruddy dunes had tried to swallow him whole, and he could still feel the sand lodged in his throat, the grit scraping with every swallow.
-He hadn’t expected Navoi to be so populated—everything west of Tehran had been an irradiated wasteland, and if that was anything to go by, he was only glad he hadn’t taken the straight shot through Ukraine.
+When he made it to Navoi, he hadn’t expected it to be so populated—everything west of Tehran had been an irradiated wasteland, and if that was anything to go by, he was only glad he hadn’t taken the straight shot through Ukraine.
 At one point, passing through Gaziantep, he had felt the fleeting desire to travel south—south to Cairo, to the jacaranda trees that lined his mother’s house.

 Later, miles and years away, Lev wondered if he could return.
 If, by some miracle, Cairo had survived.
 But the thought faded as quickly as it came, washed away by the endless kilometers stretching before him.

-What he first thought (and had hoped) were artificial constructs—like the towering infrastructure in Praxis, unmistakable signs of an AI resurgence—had instead been towering sheets of glass, stretching endlessly, as tall as mountains.
+What he first thought (and had hoped) were artificial constructs—like the towering infrastructure in Praxis, unmistakable signs of an AI resurgence—had instead been towering sheets of glass, endless, as tall as mountains.
 He had cried then, realizing that whatever was left of his home was buried under an ocean of a different kind of sand.
 Whatever remained of Cairo, he knew, was lost.

 Navoi, it turned out, was still rich in gold, uranium, and phosphates—resources that, in a dying world, were worth a fortune.
 It took all of a minute from the moment the small city appeared on the horizon for a band of men on makeshift rovers and motorcycles to spot him.
 They detained him, took his vehicle, and at the end of a rifle barrel, they forced him to praise Allah before casting him into the desert.
-The men had mocked his Jewish faith, forcing him to act out what they called ‘the repentance of the One his own people forsook,’—Jesus.
-He could still hear their laughter on the wind, carried between gusts of dust devils, as he was shoved into the endless sands with nothing but a sack of what they allowed him to keep.

-No food.
-They’d confiscated that.
-But they left him some water, enough for a few days if he rationed it carefully, a few batteries, and a blanket—thin, fraying at the edges, barely enough to keep him warm through the desert’s frigid nights.
-They’d tossed his sack back to him, unaware that a few of the trinkets they thought useless might still come in handy.
 Lev felt a small wave of relief then—it wasn’t a GPS, but it would give him a fighting chance.
 They’d also left him a flint and steel, something to build a fire with, though the irony wasn’t lost on him—there was no wood in the Kyzylkum.
 If he was lucky, they’d said, he might catch a few gerbils or tortoises.
 Maybe he’d find some sandgrouse eggs.
 Ants, if nothing else.

 For seven early mornings and seven long nights, Lev had walked.
 Walked until the soles of his feet were raw and bleeding, his leather boots shredded by the biting sands.

-He felt the stages of decline with grim precision, each step reinforcing what he already knew too well: how dehydration would set in long before starvation, how his organs would start failing without water to maintain cellular function.
-His mouth was dry, his skin cracked, and he could feel the dizziness from electrolyte imbalance.
 It was a cold, detached awareness—like the lectures he had once given to medical students on renal failure.
 But this time, it wasn’t theory.
 His own body was the subject, and no matter how much he tried to keep the analysis clinical, each cramp, each faltering step, was a visceral reminder that this wasn’t something he could escape by walking away from the lecture hall.

 As he staggered over the shifting dunes, his mind drifted in and out of focus.
 The only thought that anchored him, that had carried him this far, was Alima.
 He hadn’t let himself think of her in the months since he left Praxis, forcing her image into the dark corners of his mind, where the tragedy of her short life couldn’t paralyze him.
-But in that endless stretch of sand and sky, her face was all he saw—the way her dark curls framed her cheeks, the soft, shy smile she gave him when no one else was watching.

-He thought of Sara, his wife, whose laughter used to fill their small flat in Maadi.
-He recalled how the evening sun cast golden hues through the ornate mashrabiya screens of their balcony, patterns of light dancing across the walls—like cellular automata, multiplying and shifting with every change in the breeze.
 Sara would wait for him there after work, a cup of deep red karkade tea in her hands, the liquid catching the sunset like molten rubies, her eyes beaming as he approached.
 She’d tease him about the ink smudges on his sleeves, gently brushing them away while listening to his excited ramblings about the day’s experiments.
-In those moments, the world outside faded, and her quiet presence made all the uncertainties disappear.

 Losing Sara during Alima’s birth had shattered him, and just when he thought he couldn’t break any more, losing Alima a few years later destroyed what little remained.
 She had been the constant trace of the love he had gained and the loss he carried.
-After she was gone, her memory clung to him like an echo of everything taken.
-He hadn’t let himself face the grief—not fully—too afraid of what might happen if he looked too closely at the abyss it had created.
-He had tried to bury it in his work, but it wasn’t until Babushka had promised to resurrect her—as if she were Yahweh and her code the Techiyat Ha-Metim—that he realized how deeply he’d been clinging to that impossible hope.

 His daughter would have been nineteen by now.
 Would she have forgiven him for leaving Praxis?
 For chasing vengeance against a machine god instead of staying to rebuild?
 Would Sara have understood, or would she have scolded him for letting Alima’s memory consume him?